Distance:22.7 miles. Elevation: 3316 ft

 No fewer than twenty switchbacks got the first 1500 feet out of the way, most of it at 7 or 8% gradient and most of it exposed to the blazing sun.
 My legs were doing fine.
 The only issue really was the heat.
 As usual I revelled in the cool of the shade when it cropped up, which wasn’t often.
 There was amazing scenery but I thought I’m never going to do it justice with my camera – just another photo of a tree-covered mountainside or aerial view of alpine towns.
 I stopped for a photo or 2 and once for an energy gel, but it wasn’t like the last ride where I just couldn’t go on.
 In fact I felt OK.

 After the switchbacks the road more gently wound its way up the mountain.
 It was exposed and I was hot.
 The only thing I was worried about was the back of my right calf getting blasted by the sun – I hadn’t thought of sun-block there.
-I even thought of stopping and seeing if my arm-warmer would stretch over my calf!
+I even considered stopping and seeing if my arm-warmer would stretch over my calf!

 Eventually I saw signs of civilisation, which was both good and bad – good that I could see my destination in sight, and bad because it was a blot on the landscape!